-To demonstrate that a community facility is no longer viable, it would be expected that meaningful steps be taken to continue the use, including offering the facility for sale at a realistic price for a period of at least 12 months.
+To demonstrate that a community facility is no longer viable, it would be expected that meaningful steps be taken to continue the existing community use, including offering the facility for sale at a realistic price for a period of at least 12 months.

-Adverse impacts from development on amenity could include noise, disturbance, dust, vibration and other less quantifiable impacts such as loss of views, privacy and amenity, as well as the increased nuisance and safety aspects of more traffic all resulting in reduced quality of life.
+Adverse impacts from development on amenity could include noise, disturbance, dust, vibration and other less quantifiable impacts such as privacy and amenity, as well as the increased nuisance and safety aspects of more traffic movements and parking all resulting in reduced quality of life.